 In fiscal 2020, in addition to ethics training and sustainability awareness training, we conducted a training session explaining TDK’s membership in the RBA and the RBA code of conduct at TDK’s Territorial Human Resources Meeting for the Asia region, which was attended by 40 employees.

 Grievance mechanisms and communications on human rights issues

 For outside stakeholders, we communicate and respond through the inquiry contacts on the website.
-In response to inquiries on human rights issues described in an external organization's report in fiscal 2019, we explained TDK's policies on human rights and activities taken to ensure that TDK conducts business operations in accordance with these policies.
+In response to inquiries on human rights issues made by some external organizations in fiscal 2020, we explained TDK's policies on human rights and activities taken to ensure that TDK conducts business operations in accordance with these policies.

 Communication with external parties